Agentic Inequality: Introduction

 \section{Introduction}

-Generative AI models – typified by systems that convert prompts into prose, code or images – are now serving as the foundation for AI agents: systems that can pursue complex goals with significant autonomy by perceiving their environment, planning, and executing multi-step tasks, often using software tools across a range of digital environments \citep{kasirzadeh_characterizing_2025,wang_survey_2024}.
-While still in their infancy, AI agents are beginning to execute economically valuable workflows, and ongoing research aims to significantly extend their capabilities.
-This shift from AI as a tool, which executes commands, to AI as an autonomous actor, which pursues goals independently, is significant because it directly impacts human agency – the capacity of individuals to pursue goals that they value \citep{sen_development_1999,prunkl_human_2024}.
-As a powerful resource and means of pursuing goals, AI agents can amplify this capacity.
-Furthermore, the societal allocation of AI agents could reshape the distribution of human agency, posing new challenges for distributive justice that demand novel frameworks for analysis and governance.\footnote{In the context of justice, the philosopher John Rawls famously argued for a focus on the distribution of "social primary goods".
-These goods encompass things that serve as "all-purpose means" i.e. goods and resources that people can use to pursue their conception of the good life irrespective of its content \citep{rawls_justice_2001}.
-Income and wealth are important because they can be used by people to achieve a higher level of goal fulfillment, across a wide spectrum of worldviews and beliefs.
-Moving forward, AI agents may fulfil a similar role - allowing people to get more of what they value across the board.
-On the Rawlsian view, the distribution of AI agents would then become a matter of distributive justice.}
+Generative AI models -- typified by systems that convert prompts into prose, code or images -- now underpin AI agents: systems that pursue complex goals with significant autonomy by perceiving their environment, planning, and executing multi-step tasks across digital environments \citep{Wang2024,Kasirzadeh2025}.
+These systems vary in autonomy, efficacy, goal complexity, and generality, ranging from narrow task executors operating within constrained workflows to general-purpose delegates that manage cross-domain goals.
+Although still at an early stage, AI agents are beginning to perform economically valuable workflows, and ongoing research aims to extend their capabilities.
+This shift from AI as a command-following tool to AI as an autonomous goal-pursuing actor matters because it affects human agency: the capacity of individuals to pursue goals that they value \citep{Sen1999,Prunkl2024}.

-This paper introduces and explores "agentic inequality" – the potential disparities in power, opportunity, and outcomes stemming from differential access to, and capabilities of, AI agents.
-We argue this raises questions that reach beyond those encountered by prior technological divides.
-Its unique character arises from two novel mechanisms: the creation of new power asymmetries through the scalable delegation of complex tasks, and new competitive dynamics forged through direct agent-to-agent interactions.
-While this analysis relates to broader concerns about the political economy of AI, our focus is narrowly on the specific disparities that emerge from the unique characteristics of AI agents.
+This paper introduces and explores ``agentic inequality'': disparities in power and outcomes that may arise from unequal access to AI agents.
+We argue that agentic inequality differs from earlier technological divides for two reasons.
+First, agents create new power asymmetries by allowing users to delegate complex tasks at scale.
+Second, they create new competitive dynamics through direct agent-to-agent competition.
+Our argument sits within broader debates about the political economy of AI, but focuses specifically on disparities arising from the distinctive features of AI agents.
 As these systems are not yet widely deployed, a window of opportunity exists to proactively shape their development and ensure their benefits are distributed equitably.